The most successful people use visualization to achieve the results they want.

 Once you get a sense of what that visualization looks like, practice the thoughts and feelings of having it now.

 Do this in the real world as if you’re already creating the results.
 Practicing this new thinking and feeling will give you an elevated perception of reality, and you’ll take action from the place of having the results.
 The power of visualization can be an amazing tool.

 This is how you actually create the results.

 I did this scaling to six figures in my business.
 It wasn’t easy, but it was so worth it.
 Now, as I scale to seven figures, I’m excited and energized, but I’d be lying if it was super easy.
 There’s still the imposter syndrome and inadequacy that comes with creating something new.
 I’m not afraid of it.
 I allow it.
 The upside is that I get to have all the fun and enjoy the benefit of having the results before I’ve created them.
 I’m living as if my business makes seven figures already.
 It’s a trip.
 A really fun one, at that.

-The more you identify as your future self with the results you want, the more you’ll live from that place and create the results now.
+The more you identify as your future self with the results you want, the more law of attraction will lead you to live from that place and create the results now.

 Resources for learning to have more: